How to Challenge an Xactimate Estimate: A Step-by-Step Guide

 For claims paid on an actual cash value (ACV) basis — which is usually the initial payment, even under a replacement cost policy — the carrier will deduct depreciation from the estimate.
 Depreciation errors are extremely common and take several forms:

-- Using incorrect useful life figures: Xactimate allows the adjuster to set the useful life for materials.
-If the adjuster assigns a 15-year useful life to a roof that has a 30-year manufacturer warranty, the depreciation will be roughly double what it should be.
+- Using incorrect useful life figures: If the adjuster assigns a 15-year useful life to a roof that has a 30-year manufacturer warranty, the depreciation will be roughly double what it should be.

 - Applying depreciation uniformly: Not all components of a repair depreciate at the same rate.
-A 20-year-old home may have a roof that is near end of life but cabinets that are in excellent condition.
-Blanket depreciation percentages ignore these differences.
+A 20-year-old home may have a roof near end of life but cabinets in excellent condition.

 What to do: Review every depreciation line in the estimate.
 Check the useful life assigned to each category.
 Verify that labor is not being depreciated.
 Compare the depreciation percentages against industry standards and the actual condition of the property.